jo67893WHU/jo-mengling/content/gallery/index.md

 ## Jan.2023
 ## See U again HK
 Always hard to say goodbye.
 Tried to mark the proof that I was here.
+The laugh of labers in office hour, the wishes from Prof.Qu and labers, the best view of my bedroom...

 {{< gallery album="see-u-again-hk" >}}